Backstrok.es is a website for discovering where you've been on Foursquare and Swarm.

-Inspired by the shenanigans, I decided I would go ahead and build a "memory" tool for social media, and I would call it "Backstrokes"... allowing people to "swim back" through their history.
+Inspired by the shenanigans, I decided I would build a "memory" tool for social media, and I would call it "Backstrokes"... allowing people to "swim back" through their history.

-Backstrok.es currently has one facet, the one that was the most interesting to me: trips to other cities.
+Backstrok.es currently has one facet, the one that was the most interesting to me at the time: trips to other cities.
 Using a home zip code, Backstrok.es will organize checkins within a certain range of each other into "trips", making it easy to list and recall the places you’ve been.

 Backstrok.es is built on Node.JS.
-It uses my node-foursquare library for working with the Foursquare API and currently uses no database– all data is retrieved and organized on each page load.
-In the future, I’ll be using a Redis-backed session store and database for “sharing” trips with your friends.Visit Website
+It uses my node-foursquare library for working with the Swarm and Foursquare APIs.
+As a point of pride (and to keep the hosting free), it uses no database: all data is retrieved and organized on each page load.